Skip to content

 Do As Many Reps As Possible (AMRAP) in 5 minutes.
 Rest only as needed.

-Choose just one resistance band bicep exercise, and do that one for as many reps as you can within the 5 minutes.
+Choose one resistance band bicep exercise and do as many quality reps as possible in the 5 minutes.

-This is a simple and great finisher after a pull or back day if you want to beef up your arms.
+This is a simple finisher after a pull or back day if you want to beef up your arms.

 RESISTANCE BAND BICEP WORKOUT #6 (intra)